pypose/pypose/.vscode/README.md

 # Recommended settings for VS Code

-If you are a vscode/codespace user, you may use the recommended setting by running:
+VS Code or Codespace users may have the recommended settings by running:

 ```python
 python .vscode/vscode_settings.py